 Regenerative + Holistic Approach

-We utilize Regenerative Grazing Practices and take a Holistic approach to manage the six species of livestock that roam and thrive at Wholesome Pastures; beef, sheep, duck, meat chicken, laying hens and bees.
+We utilize Regenerative Grazing Practices and take a Holistic approach to manage the species of livestock that roam and thrive at Wholesome Pastures; beef, sheep, duck, meat chicken, laying hens and insects including pollinators.
 You can find us on the Regneration Canada, a regenerative farm map of Canada.

 We are committed to providing our animals with a healthy life as well as a meaningful and dignified death.
 This is why we aim to use everything from nose to tail.